VetNexusMD professional nexus letter services logo

 Medical Literature Citations

 Peer-reviewed research strengthens any nexus opinion.
-For example, a nexus letter connecting obstructive sleep apnea (OSA) to PTSD should cite studies such as Mysliwiec et al. (2013), which documented sleep-disordered breathing in post-deployment service members, or Berry et al., who established the neurobiological pathways between PTSD-related autonomic dysregulation and upper airway obstruction.
+For example, a nexus letter connecting obstructive sleep apnea (OSA) to PTSD should cite studies such as Zhang et al. (2017), Mysliwiec et al. (2013), and Colvonen et al. (2015), which documented the association between PTSD and sleep-disordered breathing through autonomic nervous system dysregulation, increased sympathetic tone, and disrupted sleep architecture.

 Detailed Rationale